 4. DLSR "pro" audio interfaces were rushed into production and are generally poorly designed.
 Remember the "Juiced-Link?"
 By now, the silkscreen switch labels have worn off, leaving you wondering which switch does what.
 The metering, 3 or 4 LEDs, is difficult to set correctly.
 The knobs on these devices are prone to being unknowingly nudged by the camera operator, screwing up the settings mid-shot.

 Using a separate recorder such as my Zaxcom 10-track allows you to isolate all those talent wireless on to their own separate tracks, with superior audio quality.
 It also allows the use of time code and metadata to identify takes, and create sound reports.
 The wireless audio links I use add extra power to auto-sync software such as PluralEyes.
 With this software, audio can be automatically sync'd-up with the picture files.
 However, a reasonably robust audio track must be sent directly to the DLSR that matches the production audio.
-The DSLR internal camera mic can serve this purpose, but only if it is in "earshot" of the action you're recording.
+The internal camera mic can serve this purpose, but only if it is in "earshot" of the action you're recording.

 -By Pete Verrando